SciKarate/RESTful_memcache/README.md

 //
 To do:
-	1) Add a thing that times response time
+	1) Add a thing that times response time #check
-	2) Find the max # requests/sec where avg response time <1ms
+	2) Find the max # requests/sec where avg response time <1ms #check
 	3) Represent ETC workload
 		- few sets - (1/16)
 		- lots of gets - (9/16)